 - Revenue is also raised from making shopping and vegetable bags from recycled fabric.

-- Also marmalade and chutney, greetings cards, Teddy clothes and various painted decorative items
+- Also marmalade and chutney, greetings cards, Teddy clothes and various painted decorative items are produced for sale.

 - Exmouth in Bloom produces packs of notelets depicting Exmouth’s floral displays.